dxworks/voyager/README.md

 mission:

 # The path to the target folder.
 # The target folder should contain all repositories *required
 target:

 # A map of instrument names to commands and parameters.
 # When 'runsAll' is false the mission will run only the instruments
 # with the commands declared here, in this order.
 instruments:

   # The name of the instrument as declared in instrument.yml
-  Instrument Name:
+  My Instrument:

+    # The id of the thread on which to run the instrument
+    # Instruments on the same thread will run in the order they appear in this file
+    # instruments on the default thread, 0, will run separately after all other threads are completed
+    # Integer, defaults to 0
+    thread:
     # The list of commands to run.
 Names as declared in instrument.yml
     # If empty or not specified, voyager will run all commands from the instrument
     commands:
     # A map of parameter name to value
     parameters:
       # A special parameter that overrides the instruments setting to run on the
       # target directory or on all the projects within the target
       # Values: onEach, once, never
       run: